 Inherited retinal disease

 Inherited retinal disorders most commonly present from birth/early infancy to the second/third decades.
-Inherited retinal conditions now represent the commonest cause of severe visual loss in the working age population and the second commonest in childhood in the UK.
+Inherited retinal conditions now represent the commonest cause of severe visual loss in the working-age population and the second commonest in childhood in the UK.

 They are a very variable group of conditions, which require specialist retinal expertise to establish an accurate timely diagnosis with appropriate examination and investigations, in order to provide reliable advice, information on prognosis and offer appropriate genetic counselling.

-In many instances these disorders may be complicated by other eye conditions including cataract, glaucoma, macular oedema or choroidal neovascularisation – for which treatments are available.
+In many instances, these disorders may be complicated by other eye conditions including cataract, glaucoma, macular oedema or choroidal neovascularisation – for which treatments are available.

 The majority of inherited retinal conditions are isolated problems with no general health concerns, however, some are associated with other disorders such as hearing loss or diabetes.

-A macular hole is a small break in the macula, located in the center of the eye’s light-sensitive tissue called the retina.
+A macular hole is a small break in the macula, located in the centre of the eye’s light-sensitive tissue called the retina.
 The macula provides the sharp, central vision we need for reading, driving, and seeing fine detail.